RONALD MCDONALD CARE MOBILE

 The Care Mobile, which is 40 feet long and is equipped with a wheelchair lift, contains two patient examination rooms and a reception area.
 The vehicle has heating and cooling systems to enable year-round care.

-During the 2015-2016 school year, the Care Mobile visited 26 schools and six other locations around Omaha to provide dental care.
+In 2017, the Care Mobile visited 25 schools and community centers around Omaha to provide dental care.
 When the Care Mobile visits a school, it may take three or four weeks before each child can be taken care of, but they do not leave until that last exam and/or treatment is complete.
 These school visits will result in up to 70 children receiving care at each location.
-In 2016 alone, they have treated more than 700 children through 1,400 visits.
+Last year alone, they treated 1,120 children through 2,061 visits.

-In total, approximately $1.7 million in services have been provided to children in the Omaha community over the last 10 years, and with your continued support, we can provide those services for another 10 years, to another 6,000 children.
+In total, over $2.4 million in services during 18,385 visits have been provided to nearly 10,000 children in the Omaha community over the last 13 years, and with your continued support, we can provide those services for another 13 years, to another 10,000 children.